Sign up to show your organisation’s commitment to ending homelessness through our Commitment to Refer.

 See this resource about the government response to submissions to its call for evidence on the Homelessness Reduction Act 2017

-On 15 June 2021, we ran a masterclass with NHF members on the Commitment to Refer and homelessness prevention work in partnership with local authorities.
+In 2021, we ran a masterclass with NHF members on the Commitment to Refer and homelessness prevention work in partnership with local authorities.
 We heard from members who have been implementing the Commitment to Refer on why it’s important and what successes they have had in preventing homelessness.
 They give an overview of homelessness prevention projects in cooperation with local authorities.
 This video is available for members to watch below.

 Please login to access this member only content.